Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

   <img src="./Gallery/Graphics/ShadowingAndMasking.png" alt="ShadowingAndMasking"/>
 </p>

 There also is 1 more term denoted as $F(i, m)$, it's fresnel term.
 I won't go into detail about it here because it's quite a complex topic, but it essentially describes the ratio of reflection to refraction.
-In real world when you look straight at the surface the reflection is weaker (not always), the amount of this reflection is called **base reflectivity**.
+In real world when you look straight at the surface the reflection is weaker (not always), the amount of this reflection is called **base reflectivity**, it's denoted as $F_0$.
 But when looking at the surface from a grazing angle the reflection becomes stronger.

 <p align="center">
   <img src="./Gallery/Graphics/Fresnel.png" alt="Water"/>